K0bin/SourceRenderer/README.md

   * SSAO
   * clustered shading (currently only supports point lights)
   * Frustum culling & occlusion culling (based on GPU queries)
+  * Vulkan ray tracing (there aren't any fancy shaders making use of the feature yet.)
 * loading BSP levels
   * basic brush geometry
   * displacements (at least to some degree)